gosh-sh/docs/docs/working-with-gosh/gosh-web.md

 ![](../images/gosh_web_Task_15_task_status_confirmed.jpg)

-After the lock period ends, the participants of the Task can receive a reward.
+After the lock period ends, the members of the Task can receive a reward.
 To do this, go to the **Tasks** tab in the completed Task and click **Claim reward**.

 !!! note